ROLEX DEEPSEA HISTORY

 Don Walsh, one of the pioneers of the Trieste, remains part of the Rolex family, while Rolex testimonees include renowned oceanographer and explorer Sylvia Earle, as well as underwater photographer and marine naturalist David Doubilet.

 Rolex was associated with The Deep, an exceptional exhibition of deep-sea creatures conceived by filmmaker Claire Nouvian in collaboration with scientific researchers, providing visitors with a unique opportunity to discover some of the mysteries of the Earth’s largest reservoir of life.
 Rolex supports the Our World–Underwater Scholarship Society, funding a young Rolex Scholar to gain hands-on experience with leaders in marine-related research, including on scientific expeditions.
 And the adventurous new spirit of marine exploration actively embodied by DEEPSEA CHALLENGE is also present in SeaOrbiter, a project for a new-generation vessel to monitor ocean life and enhance global scientific research, which is supported by Rolex.

-In the same vein, James Cameron’s DEEPSEA CHALLENGE is taking us on a new journey, revealing the secrets held by the ocean floor for centuries and shedding light on the deepest frontier accessible to mankind.
+In the same vein, James Cameron’s DEEPSEA CHALLENGE took us on a new journey, revealing secrets held by the ocean floor for centuries and shedding light on the deepest frontier accessible to mankind.